Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Weak Homotopy Equivalence of and

-In this section, we prove that the homomorphism $\pi_n(1_{|VR(X)|}):\pi_n(|VR(X)|)\rightarrow \pi_n(R(X))$ is an isomorphism, with $1_{|VR(X)|}:|VR(X)|\rightarrow R(X)$ the inclusion map.
-The core of the proof is showing that functions $S^n \to R(X)$ and $S^n \times I \to R(X)$ are homotopic to maps whose image is in $X\subset R(X)$ and which have the property that, for every point $x$ in the domain, there exists a neighborhood $U$ of $x$ such that every pair of points in $U$ are neighbors.
-We can then prove that there is a triangulation of the domain such that the latter map is homotopic to some realization of a simplicial map from this triangulation to $R(X)$.
+The core of the proof is showing that the functions $S^n \to \iGR{X}$ and $S^n \times I \to \iGR{X}$ are homotopic to maps whose images are in $X\subset \iGR{X}$.
+These maps have the property that for every point $x$ in the domain, there exists a neighborhood $U$ of $x$ such that every pair of points in $U$ are neighbors.
+Then, we can prove that there is a triangulation of the domain such that the latter map is homotopic to a realization of a simplicial map from this triangulation to $\iGR{X}$.